mingdeyu/dgpsi-R/README.md

 > **Note**
 > After loading `dgpsi`, the package may take some time to compile and initiate the underlying Python environment the first
 > time a function from `dgpsi` is executed.
-Any subsequent function calls won't require re-compiling and re-activation and
+Any subsequent function calls won't require re-compiling or re-activation of the
-> will be faster.
+> Python environment, and will be faster.
 >
 > If you experience Python related issues while using the package, please try to reinstall the Python environment:
 >